 Originally, this room had a two story ceiling.
 The owner, Scott had a floor built to create space above for a library for his huge collection of books.

-Hey Scott!
-I thought you were going out to buy the coffee and donuts!
+Hey Scott! ....
+I thought you were going out to buy coffee and donuts!

 The Stair Rail Assembly

-Only problem was, the spindles came with a predrilled hole and a weird dowel that wouldn’t work with an angled stair cap.
-So I had to drill and plug all the angled rails, cut to length, and predrill for a 2 1/2” screw… no biggy.
+But the spindles came with a predrilled hole and a weird dowel that wouldn’t work with an angled stair cap.
+So I had to drill and plug all the angled spindles, cut to length, and predrill for a 2 1/2” screw … no biggy.

 Then, I discovered some of the spindles were swollen or they were from different batches because all the upper round ends were different thicknesses.
-They came pre primed so I had to sand down and widen the angled holes with a spade bit…..
+They came pre primed so I had to sand down and widen the angled holes slightly with a sharp spade bit …..
 Yippee.

-When I demo’d the original stair cap, I discovered the framing stuck up past the mop boards 1/2”.
+When I demo’d the original stair cap, I discovered the framing stuck up 1/2” higher than the skirt boards.

 The stair wall caps were replaced with wider 1×8 oak to cover the new 3/4” apron trim.
 I routed the edge to give a little detail.

 The spiral hand rail was fun to build.
 It’s been a while since I’ve installed one.
 But, like riding a bike, it all came back to me.
 The two cuts at the transition to straight is key to a good install.

 The spiral chunk of oak looked like a tree root gone wild and somewhere in there was the perfect cut.